 Johnson has summoned up more jingoistic rhetoric about war with his announcement of more money for our military.
 This amounts to more distraction from COVID and Brexit.
 And like most of Johnson’s announcements, it’s not quite what it seems …

 Minister for the 18th Century, Jacob Rees-Mogg did quote Caractacus on Parliament the other day, but did not make an explicit connection between Rolf Harris and his song The Court of King Caractacus.
 Unfortunately many other people did.
-Please reply to Jake The Peg …
+Jake deleted his tweet so you cannot reply to him.

 Meanwhile, it has been reported that 62% of British people now want to stay in the EU.
 60% of people feel that the EU has handled the pandemic well.